pjose92/Fetch-rewards-assessment/README.md

 Minimum Requirements
 Your site must:

-Display a form with inputs for each field outlined above Allow a user to complete and submit the form
+Markup: *   Display a form with inputs for each field outlined above
+        *   Allow a user to complete and submit the form
-Do not allow form submission without completing the entire form Provide feedback upon successful form submission
+        *   Do not allow form submission without completing the entire form
+        *   Provide feedback upon successful form submission

 -------------------------------------------